lukem512/token-swap/README.md

 # Token Swap

-Swap Ether and ERC20 tokens on the Ethereum network
+Swap Ether and ERC20 tokens on the Ethereum network.
+This is beta software so, please, use with caution.

+If you found this helpful then you can buy me a beer at 0xA459552915C85d079b2EC8e28024314a538f3fd3.

 ### Usage